Class of 2012 Student Projects

-Students in UNH’s Master of Arts in Development Policy and Practice take a four-course sequence in Project Design, Implementation, Management, and Evaluation – and put theory into practice through a major applied project in their area of interest.
+Students in UNH’s Master of Arts in Community Development Policy and Practice take a four-course sequence in Project Design, Implementation, Management, and Evaluation – and put theory into practice through a major applied project in their area of interest.
 Many of these initiatives are multi-year efforts that were launched through this 14-month project.

-Tyler Mac Innis – Ensuring Sustainability and Profitability in New Hampshire’s Fishery
+Ensuring Sustainability and Profitability in New Hampshire’s Fishery

 The sustainability of local, independent fishers operating in New Hampshire’s fishery is challenged by an influx in external competition, evolving markets, and rising costs of operation.
 My project seeks to maintain New Hampshire’s fishery by implementing a series of initiatives to help local fishers better adapt to the changing industry landscape and remain competitive – including the establishment of a second fishing cooperative in order to insulate fishers from the costs of operation, an expansion in processing capacity, better access to local markets, and increased knowledge and skills in direct marketing.
 This project will work with independent fishers, processors, buyers and distributers, as well as area business owners, local food advocates, and community organizations in order to ensure a well-rounded and holistic approach to implementation.
-Watch a video of Tyler talking about his project.

-Robin Husslage – Dolores Women’s Cacao Project
+Dolores Women’s Cacao Project (Dolores, Belize)

 The women cacao farmers living in the remote Mayan village of Dolores, Belize, are unable to access the organic cacao market in Punta Gorda with improved commodity prices in order to increase their incomes above subsistence levels.
 This project is designed to sustainably increase the incomes of 49 women cacao farmers, allowing them to provide for their family’s healthcare and education needs by providing the training, support, and tools required for increasing the quantity and quality of their processed cacao beans.
 This includes new facilities (nursery, fermentation and drying), quality control/tracking procedures, and the safe storage and transportation of beans to access premium Fair Trade pricing.